 Computer/laptop —> DAC —> Amp —> Headphone.

 This is a relatively simple way of illustrating it.
-Most amps need a digital to analog converter so that your brain can make sense out of the numbers.
+All amps need a digital to analog converter so that your brain can make sense out of the numbers.
 It functions much like an audio interface.
 The sound is a jumbled mess until it is converted to a signal that we can process.
-This signal is meant to be of a much higher quality than your standard built in DAC that comes with your laptop or CPU.
+This signal is meant to be of a much higher quality than your standard built-in DAC that comes with your laptop or CPU.

 Who these headphones benefit?